 Veterans of the sport will tell you that daily training is simply a part of their DNA.
 Everything done over the course of the day revolves around prepping for and recovering from training.
-The thought of not hitting the gym has never even entered into their thought process and according to many, time off is time wasted.
-However, after tens of thousands of grueling repetitions (probably more) have been completed, after every exercise has been utilized and drained of its effectiveness and once the aches and pains start replacing the adulation of the pump, an overwhelming sadness settles in with these iron veterans.
+Not hitting the gym has never even entered into their thought process and according to many, time off is time wasted.
+However, after tens of thousands of grueling repetitions have been completed, after every exercise has been utilized and drained of its effectiveness and once the aches and pains start replacing the adulation of the pump, an overwhelming sadness settles in with these iron veterans.
 The zest for training slowly fades away.
 Going through the motions at the gym becomes all too familiar, and progress becomes a thing of the past.

 If you have found yourself in this place of dark dismay, fear not because there is a way out.
 The following strategies will light your way back to the enjoyment you experienced the first time you got under that bar.

 Bodybuilders are infinite creatures of habit and are bad for performing ritual-like workouts over and over again.
 Sure there is always the goal of lifting heavier and heavier weights within these same workouts, but nonetheless, change is a rare occurrence.
 This resistance against change has led many to that dark dismay which is why you need to invite change into your life.